v26199/facemask-detection/README.md

-# Facemask Detection using Transfer Learning
+# Facemask Detection Using Transfer Learning: Balancing Accuracy and Efficiency

 ## Overview
 This repository contains code for a facemask detection system implemented using transfer learning with various pretrained models.
 The system is designed to accurately detect whether individuals are wearing facemasks in images or real-time video streams, contributing to public health safety measures.